Wichita Wrongful Death Attorneys

 - Funeral expenses

-- Comfort or protection
+- Loss of companionship, comfort or protection

-- Loss of marital care
+- Loss of marital care or parental care

-- Advice or counsel
+- Loss of advice or counsel

-- Loss of filial care or attention
+- Loss of guidance, training or education

 - Medical expenses and economic loss for the deceased’s earnings